District of Columbia Plumbing/Gas Fitting Contractor Bond: A Comprehensive Guide

 Credit checks are not required for the DC Plumbing/Gas Fitter Contractor bond.

 How Much Does the District of Columbia Plumbing/Gas Fitting Contractor Bond Cost?

-The $5,000 DC Plumbing/Gas Fitting Contractor surety bond costs just $175 for the required two year period.
+The $5,000 DC Plumbing/Gas Fitting Contractor surety bond costs either $175 for the required two-year period or $9 per month.